 Carl Vonderau is an award-winning author of crime fiction.
 As a child growing up in Cleveland, he loved to write.
 His ghost stories scared the bejesus out of other kids.
 But it took a long time to become a full-time author.
 He left Cleveland to study at Stanford, then spent more than thirty years as a banker in the U.S., Latin America, and North Africa.
 Those international settings were sources of inspiration for his books.
 His first novel, Murderabilia was published in 2019 and won a Left Coast Crime award for Best Debut, and a San Diego Book award for Best Mystery.
 His second novel, Saving Myles, was published in August, 2023.

-Nonprofit work inspires him as well.
-He is is the president of Partners in Crime, The San Diego chapter of the Sisters in Crime organization of authors and fans of crime writing.
-He also works with San Diego Social Venture Partners, an organization that mentors other nonprofits to reach the next level.
+Working with nonprofits is also important to Carl.
+He is the president of Partners in Crime, the San Diego chapter of Sisters in Crime, an organization that supports authors and fans of crime writing.
+He also volunteers with San Diego Social Venture Partners to mentor other nonprofits.

 Carl lives with his wife in San Diego.
-His two grown sons wonder how he knows so much about serial killers and banking crimes.
+His two grown sons live close by and wonder how he knows so much about serial killers and banking crimes.